plandem/angular-rbac/README.md

 **url** - URL that will be used to request permissions for AuthItems

 **scopeName** - Name of RBAC service at scope.
 Used for auto-injection to controller's scope.
 If omit, then no auto-injection.
-You need to inject at least one to use this feature (E.g.: at run() of application)
+You need to inject at least once to use this feature (E.g.: at run() of application)

 To use **$rbac** service at controllers, you must manually inject it as any other AngularJS service.
 E.g.: